cd-Crypton/Action-Firmware-Dumper/README.md

 ## Action Firmware Dumper

 Firmware Dumper using DumprX Source Code Script.
 This workflows will let you dump in your own GitLab Account/Organization.
-It is a bit slower compare to other CI/CD, but it works as fine.

 ## Pre-requisites